eengl/ssh-connect/README.md

 localport = Local port number for SSH tunnel (ex.
 45678)

+usestoken = Set to `true` or `false` if the connection requires an RSA Token Passcode.

 Users can also create/modify ~/.sshconnectrc on their own with a text editor.

 __NOTE:__ SSH access to some remote systems require a bastion host login then the user is redirected to a host of their choice.
 In these situations, `hostname` would be the bastion host and `tunnelhostname` would be a destination host.